Veljkic98/parking-lots-api/README.md

 For data persistence Elasticsearch is used because of its fast data retrieval.

 2 endpoints are implemented.
 First one for retrieving the nearest parking lot for given latitude and longitude.
-Second one is for retrieving parking lots in 1km radius for given latitude and longitude.
+Second one is for retrieving parking lots in 1km radius for given latitude and longitude for every year.

 ### Implementation details